LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 clear or c
 quit or q
 help or h
+print
 print --all
 print --tree
 print --level [levelNumber]
 print --node [nodeID]
 print --description
+print --notConnected or -nc
-node --expand [nodeID or "all"] node --scaleDown [nodeID or "all"]
+node --expand or -ex [nodeID or "all"] node --scaleDown or -sd [nodeID or "all"] export export --json [filename.json]
 ```